| | | |

 How can I make the gravy thicker?

-If you want a thicker gravy, you can add a little more flour or reduce the amount of milk added.
+If you want it thicker, you can add a touch more flour or just reduce the milk a bit; it’s really about finding the balance you like!

 Can I make this recipe dairy-free?